Hard of Hearing

-Arrangements may be made by the Department of Motor Vehicles to have a qualified interpreter available for the hearing impaired.
+Arrangements may be made by the Department of Motor Vehicles to have a qualified interpreter available for the hard of hearing.
 Contact the Driver Licensing Services Main Office for details.

 Organ and Tissue Donation